bolaware/momentz/README.md

 [![](https://jitpack.io/v/bolaware/momentz.svg)](https://jitpack.io/#bolaware/momentz)

-Momentz is an android library for showing timed view just like Snapchat, Facebook and Instagram stories.You can embed any type of view into it(`ImageView`, `VideoView`, `ViewGroups` etc).
+Momentz is an android library for showing timed view just like WhatsApp, Facebook and Instagram stories.You can embed any type of view into it(`ImageView`, `VideoView`, `ViewGroups` etc).